5 Tips to Create That Killer RIB Video With Your Smartphone

 1. Keep it Short!

-Keep in mind who your audience is.
 While this may come as a surprise to you, the longer your video is, the more boring it gets.
 I’ve also made that same mistake with this 7 minute GoPro video.
 I bet you’ll be clicking away before it’s over.

-2. Always Film Horizontally (landscape)
+2. Always Film Horizontally (Landscape)

 Imagine seeing a movie like Star Wars filmed vertically.
 It will make you sick and you will stop watching it.